Setup Wizard

 To further limit exposure, enable Guardrails to require human approval before the agent executes high-risk tools.
 Enable Sandbox Execution to redirect code execution to isolated Azure Container Apps sessions.

-Status indicators for Azure, GitHub, and tunnel connectivity.
+Status indicators for Azure and tunnel connectivity.
 Each can be initiated directly from this page:

 You can sign out of Azure after setup

 Your personal Azure CLI session is used during setup for provisioning infrastructure and the runtime identity.
-Once the runtime identity is provisioned (service principal or managed identity), the agent authenticates independently.
+Once the runtime identity is provisioned (service principal or managed identity), the agent authenticates independently using Entra ID bearer tokens for BYOK inference and scoped RBAC for Azure resource management.
 If you sign out of Azure on the admin container, core agent functionality (chat, skills, scheduling) continues to work.
 Operations that require your personal Azure CLI session (e.g., provisioning new infrastructure) will fail until you sign back in.

 Bot Configuration